 Non-home-based trips (WBO and OBO) are also balanced to productions.
 These trips are balanced to the initial estimate of productions from the basic trip rates in the cross-classified trip production model.
-Then, productions are re-allocated using production allocation models described in this section.
+Then, productions are re-allocated to non-home locations.